 Fat Transfer, also called Autologous Fat Transfer or Fat Auto-Grafting, involves removing fat cells from one part of your body and transferring them to another area that needs to be filled.

 Donor sites can be anywhere where there is ample or excess fat.
 Commonly the outer thighs, buttocks or abdomen are used.
 The fat is first removed very gently with a special syringe in order to avoid traumatising the fat cells, the fat is then processed to remove its oils and body fluids, and finally the fat is transferred to special syringes for injection into the area needing to be filled.

-Naturally, as Fat Transfer is a surgical procedure, it must be performed as a sterile procedure in order to avoid a risk of infection.
-However, hospital admission may not be necessary.
-Minor Fat Transfers can be performed using a sterile technique in our Clinic’s own Operating Theatre under Local Anaesthesia with/without Sedation and you can go home shortly afterwards.
+Naturally, as Fat Transfer is a surgical procedure, it must be performed as a sterile procedure in order to avoid a risk of infection and so needs to be done in a Hospital’s Operating Theatre either under General Anaesthesia or Intravenous Sedation depending on the extent of the procedure.
+Whichever is used, you can go home shortly afterwards.